My leads are word-of-mouth referrals. Do I really need a website?

 Create credibility

 A client referral already has a great level of trust in your business — you’ve been vouched for by someone they know.
-But not every one of those referrals are going to convert into a paying client.
+But not every one of those referrals is going to convert into a paying client.
 One thing you can do to increase the likelihood of referrals going on to hire you is to have a professional website design that reinforces that trust and proves your credibility.
 Better yet, clever site design will improve the credibility of your business compared with all the websites and businesses that compete with you.

 Differentiate your expertise